 As we wrapped up our conversation, and my caramel frappucino reached the bottom of the cup, I asked Kandi if there was anything she wanted you (those reading this feature) to walk away knowing about her and her work.
 Her response?
 “I want people to know that when I take pictures, I’m documenting love.
 And I do this by treating my clients’ babies just like I would treat my own.”
 And I could tell, through the sincerity of her words and tone, she truly did mean what she said.
 It was a real delight to zoom in on what she is doing in our community (this time, pun intended).

-You can see all the amazing things she is doing by taking a look at her blog https://www.kandiandersonphotography.com/kapblog/
+You can see all the amazing things she is doing by checking out her website: Photography

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!